Curry Java - exotic, fruity spice blend

 Aroma and culinary use

 Curry Java has an exotic fruity spiciness, derived from cardamom and ginger.
 It is a harmonious blend that you will surely love.
 It is not too spicy but can be supplemented with chili if you like it hot.
-Java curry is mixed with turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, rice, dextrose, clove, mustard, fennel, caraway, salt, basil, chili.
+Java curry is mixed with turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, clove, mustard, fennel, caraway, salt, basil, chili, cane sugar.

 You can spice up meat and fish dishes with our Java curry.
 It refines vegetables, soups, sauces and vegetable bread spreads.
 Also try vegetable rice.